mediamonks/php-muban/README.md

 $dispatcher = new EventDispatcher();
 $dispatcher->addSubscriber($eventSubscriber);

-// inject the $dispatcher in your http kernel
+// Inject the $dispatcher in your http kernel.
+// Requests to muban/view will be captured and handled.
 ```

 ## Component Library